hipe/tmx/basic/doc/issues/052-proc-as-unbound.md

 ### emitting possible events from your proc

-if from your proc you wnat to emit possible events, accept a block argument in the arguments to your proc. use *this* proc as an "on event selectively" proc to emit the events.
+if from your proc you want to emit possible events, accept a block argument in the arguments to your proc. use *this* proc as an "on event selectively" proc to emit the events.